KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies

 \titlerunning{KiDS-Legacy: Constraints on Horndeski gravity}

-\abstract { We present constraints on modified gravity from a cosmic shear analysis of the final data release of the Kilo-Degree Survey (KiDS-Legacy) in combination with DESI measurements of baryon acoustic oscillations, eBOSS observations of redshift space distortions, and cosmic microwave background anisotropies from {\it Planck}.
-We study the Horndeski class of modified gravity models in an effective field theory framework employing a parameterisation that satisfies stability conditions by construction and, for the first time, present a cosmological analysis in this inherently stable parameter basis.
+\abstract { We present constraints on modified gravity from a cosmic shear analysis of the final data release of the Kilo-Degree Survey (KiDS-Legacy) in combination with DESI measurements of baryon acoustic oscillations, eBOSS observations of redshift space distortions, and cosmic microwave background (CMB) anisotropies from {\it Planck}.
+We studied the Horndeski class of modified gravity models in an effective field theory framework, employing a parametrisation that satisfies stability conditions by construction.
+In this work, for the first time, we present a cosmological analysis in this inherently stable parameter basis.
 Cosmic shear constrains the Horndeski parameter space significantly, matching or surpassing the CMB contribution.
-Adopting the de-mixed kinetic term of the scalar field perturbation, $D_{\rm kin}$, and the deviation of the Planck mass from its fiducial value, $\Delta M_*^2\equiv M_*^2-1$, as model parameters, we constrain their present values to be $\Delta \hat{M}_*^2=0.32^{+0.07}_{-0.21}$ and $\hat{D}_{\rm kin} = 3.74^{+0.69}_{-1.92}$, which deviate from general relativity at $1.5\sigma$ and $1.9\sigma$, respectively.
-We derive constraints on the structure growth parameter $S_8=0.813^{+0.008}_{-0.011}$, which is compatible with the \lcdm{} constraint at $0.54\sigma$.
-We obtain the deviation of the effective Newtonian coupling from the GR value as $\Delta \mu_{\infty,{\rm eff}}=0.066\pm0.023$, corresponding to a $2.9\sigma$ significance.
-Although modified gravity provides a slightly better fit to the data, a model comparison shows only a weak preference for modified gravity at the $1.4\sigma$ level.
-When adopting a dynamical dark energy model of the background cosmology, the inferred modified gravity parameter constraints are stable with respect to a \lcdm{} background, while a mild preference at $1.57\sigma$ for dynamical dark energy remains. }
+Adopting the de-mixed kinetic term of the scalar field perturbation, $D_{\rm kin}$, and the deviation of the Planck mass from its fiducial value, $\Delta M_*^2\equiv M_*^2-1$, as model parameters, we constrained their present values as $\Delta \hat{M}_*^2=0.32^{+0.07}_{-0.21}$ and $\hat{D}_{\rm kin} = 3.74^{+0.69}_{-1.92}$, representing a deviation from general relativity (GR) at $1.5\sigma$ and $1.9\sigma$, respectively.
+We derived constraints on the structure growth parameter, $S_8=0.813^{+0.008}_{-0.011}$, which is compatible with the \lcdm{} constraint at $0.54\sigma$.
+We obtained the deviation of the effective Newtonian coupling from the GR value as $\Delta \mu_{\infty,{\rm eff}}=0.066\pm0.023$, corresponding to a $2.9\sigma$ significance.
+Although modified gravity provides a slightly better fit to the data, a model comparison only reveals a weak preference for modified gravity at the $1.4\sigma$ level.
+When adopting a dynamical dark energy model of the background cosmology, the inferred modified gravity parameter constraints are stable with respect to a the $\Lambda$ cold dark matter (\lcdm{}){} cosmological background, while a mild preference at $1.57\sigma$ for dynamical dark energy remains. }

 \keywords{gravitation -- gravitational lensing: weak -- cosmology: observations -- large-scale structure of Universe -- cosmological parameters -- methods: statistical}